Tensor categories for vertex operator superalgebra extensions: Applications

 where $\nu_a+L,\nu_b+L\in N/L$.
 Then,

-\begin{rema} It is a reasonable conjecture that the category of admissible level $L_k(\mathfrak{sl}_2)$-modules as stated in \cite{CR2, AM3} has the structure of a vertex tensor category.
-Under this assumption one can also study the parafermion coset of these admissible level affine \VOAs{} in a very similar manner as the rational case.
+\begin{rema} It is reasonable to conjecture that the category of admissible-level $L_k(\mathfrak{sl}_2)$-modules as stated in \cite{CR2, AM3} has the structure of a vertex tensor category.
+If this is true, then one can also study the parafermion cosets of admissible-level affine \VOAs{} in a manner very similar to the rational case.
 This is interesting since these parafermion cosets allow for large extensions that are conjecturally $C_2$-cofinite but not rational \cite{ACR}. \end{rema}